yamunariver/Az104/README.md

+## You need to create an Azure Storage account that supports the Azure Data Lake Storage Gen2 capabilities.

+Which two types of storage accounts can you use?
+Each correct answer presents a complete solution.

+Select all answers that apply.

+`premium block blobs`

+`premium file shares`

+`standard general-purpose v2`

+`premium page

+`To support Data Lake Storage, the storage account must support blob storage, which is available as standard general-purpose v2 and premium block blobs.
+Additionally, when you create the storage account, you must enable the hierarchical namespace.

+`

 ## You plan to deploy an Azure virtual machine based on a basic template stored in the Azure Resource Manager (ARM) library.

 What can you configure during the deployment of the template?